Vonage/vivid/docs/installation.md

 It is a preferred Vonage's strategy as well as widely used organisational best practice to manage code dependencies in a dedicated, internally managed artifactory.

-Vivid is aligned with this approach, hence a list of steps to help you to setup the artifactory access on local machines as well as in CI environment.
+Vivid is aligned with this approach, hence a list of steps to help you to set up the artifactory access on local machines as well as in CI environment.

 ##### Configure `.npmrc`